Guidelines for Dealing With Casualties

 Since the Yorkshire Red Kite releases began in 1999, many birds have been found dead or injured.
 Post-mortem examination and analysis has shown that some incidents were due to natural causes or accident.
-However, the majority of casualties have been caused by poisoning and shooting.
-As the population increases, more casualties are inevitable.
+However, many casualties have been caused by poisoning and shooting.
+As the population increases, more cases are inevitable.

 The circumstances of each incident will vary, but the following guidelines should assist if a dead or injured kite is found: